directswap/slate/source/index.html.md

 in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

+# Codes
+The user should assume that where an ISO standard is available, this API uses that standard.
+For example, currency codes use the ISO standard: USD, RUB, CAD, etc.

 # Authentication

 > To authorize, use this code: